-- Abyssal Scepter: If you need magic resist plus some magic penetration then get this item.
+- Abyssal Mask: If you need magic resist plus some magic penetration then get this item.

 - Guardian Angel: A very good defensive item against AP and AD champions.
 This is for the very long games where you will lose if you end up dying.

 - Quicksilver Sash: Provides extra magic resist and works like Cleanse allowing you to escape death many times.

 - When team fights break out stay close enough to use Transfusion and Tides of Blood.

 - Do not get right in the middle of the fight.